codePascal/transcripts18xx/docs/source/examples.rst

 Examples
 ========

-Example script to parse and process a transcript from 18xx.games into a pandas Dataframe.
+Example script to parse and process a raw transcript into a structured Pandas DataFrame.

 .. literalinclude:: ../../main.py